doublenine99/QR-Code-Ordering-System/README.md

 # In-Dining-QR-Code-Ordering-System

-This system consists of two parts:
 ## Environment Setting

 Clone the whole repo, and go to "web-ordering" folder and "QR-Dining-MobileApp" folder.
 Run "npm install" in each folder to install all dependencies.

 ## Web-ordering

-Since we have already host our website using fire base hosting, there are two ways of running the ordering pages
+Since we have already host our website using fire base hosting,https://qr-code-ordering-system.firebaseapp.com/[restaurant_name]/[table_ID]/ there are two ways of running the ordering pages
 1. Scan the QR codes in the repo directly, go to the page about corresponding table.
 2. use "npm start" run on local server, it will pop the webpage with the address (http://localhost:3000/[restaurant_name]/[table_ID]/promotions) you should manually type the [restaurant_name] and [table_ID] (e.g. (http://localhost:3000/koisushi/table0/promotions), right now we only have the database for koisushi restaurant, but you can type any [table_ID] exist or created from the mobile app.